wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

     *   (c) Local---that is to say, an acceptance to pay only at a particular specified place.
 An acceptance to pay at a particular place is a general acceptance, unless it expressly states that the bill is to be paid there only and not elsewhere:

-    *   (d) Qualified as to time:
+    *   (d) qualified as to time:

-    *   (e) The acceptance of some one or more of the drawees, but not of all.
+    *   (e) the acceptance of some one or more of the drawees, but not of all.

     Compare: 1883 No 8 s 19